pombase/website/src/docs/browse-curation/fission-yeast-go-slimming-tips.md

     [GO Ontology Relations
     documentation](http://geneontology.org/docs/ontology-relations/)
     for further information about relationships in GO.
-The annotation totals presented for the [PomBase default *S. pombe* slim](browse-curation/fission-yeast-go-slim-terms), by contrast,
+The annotation totals presented for the [PomBase default *S. pombe* process slim](browse-curation/fission-yeast-bp-go-slim-terms), by contrast,
-    are calculated both explicitly including the genes which are involved in a process via regulation only.
+    are calculated explicitly including the genes which are involved in a process via regulation only.
 We expect the distinction to be available in future versions of slimming software.